SSO Integration

 <script src="https://app.thoughtbase.app/widget.js"></script>

-<!-- Initialize widget -->
+<!-- Initialize widget with ssoToken -->

 <script>

-async function handleUserLogin(userId) {
+async function initWidget() {

 try {

-// Get SSO token from your backend
+// Get SSO token from your backend (e.g. from session or after login)

 const response = await fetch('/api/generate-sso-token', {